 Clustering of numerical data forms the basis of many classification and system modeling algorithms.
 The purpose of clustering is to identify natural groupings of data from a large data set to produce a concise representation of a system's behavior.

-training data.
-You can use the cluster information to generate a Sugeno-type
+can use the cluster information to generate a Sugeno-type fuzzy inference system

-to the fuzzy qualities associated with each of the data clusters.
+partition themselves according to the fuzzy qualities associated with each of the

 Fuzzy c-means (FCM) is a data clustering technique wherein each data point belongs to a cluster to some degree that is specified by a membership grade.
 This technique was originally introduced by Jim Bezdek in 1981 as an improvement on earlier clustering methods.
 It provides a method that shows how to group data points that populate some multidimensional space into a specific number of different clusters.

 fcm starts with an initial guess for the cluster centers, which are

 intended to mark the mean location of each cluster.
 The initial guess for these

 cluster centers is most likely incorrect.
 Additionally,

 assigns every data point a membership grade for each cluster.
 By iteratively